shanekrusen/bescoth-norichach/_articles/belin.md

 **In Practice:**

-In Bescoth Norichach, Belinos will still serve the role that He has always traditionally been associated with.
+In Bessus Noricon, Belinos will still serve the role that He has always traditionally been associated with.
 He will be a God of light and of healing, as well as a God giving general protection and aid to the Norican people.
 However, a deeper understanding of the origin of His name and how He came to fill this role allows for a unique perspective on the warlike aspects of Belinos and his association with strength.
-He will thus serve a role in a Norican athletic cult (*Bes'nerth* in GhA), a practice described in detail at Nertobessus.\[14]
+He will thus serve a role in a Norican athletic cult (*Nertobessus*), a practice described in detail at Nertobessus.\[14]

 **Interpretatio Romana:**